 If the resolution of the video is 720 then you should choose the "Fast 720p30" Preset.

 Make sure MP4 is selected

 Moving over to the Video tab, adjust the framerate if you'd like a smaller file size and save on storage space.
-It's set to 30 because of the Preset and if desired change to 24 or 25.
+It's set to 30 because of the Preset and if you wish change it to 24 or 25.
 Changing this will likely not affect the quality of the video but will save on storage space.
 If unsure just keep it at 30.

 Ensure that the codec says H.264 (x264)

 Once you've finished with the settings, click on Start Encode.
 The video will be saved according to the path at the bottom.
 Then the final step is to upload that new file to Spotlightr.